Jmegan042/wishlist/README.md

 |:--:|:--:|:--:|
 [Kayak Paddle](https://bendingbranches.com/collections/kayak-fishing-paddles/products/angler-ace-plus-discontinued)|$200| I'd like one with measurements on the paddle handle
 [Guided Steelhead Fishing](https://thenorthernangler.com/pages/guide-services) | $375(1/2 day)-500 (full day)| Price is for the boat, so someone else can come too!
 These guys are in Traverse City.
+[Electronic Hearing Protection](https://www.amazon.com/Walkers-GWP-RSEM-MCCG-Hearing-Multi-Black/dp/B01AAH8CXY?)|~$39|Black and teal color combo, or just black.
+Please none of the 2A crap they're printing on.